Apurwa599/Implementation-of-IQR/README.md

 - IQR is a robust statistical method that is not affected by extreme values.
 - It is especially useful when the data is not normally distributed and helps
 - in improving model performance by removing noise.

+### Impact of Outlier Removal
+- After applying the IQR method, the dataset became more balanced.
+- Removing extreme values helped in reducing skewness and improving
+- the reliability of further analysis and machine learning models.